MarwanRadwan7/provita/README.md

   <h3 align="center">PROVITA</h3>

   <p align="center">
-    Provita is simple discord bot that helps you focus and relax to study with your friends powered with AI by unofficial <a href="https://github.com/EvanZhouDev/bard-ai">Bard API</a> your server by providing useful commands like playing quran, Lofi and background noise.
+    Provita is a simple discord bot that helps you focus and relax to study with your friends powered with AI by the unofficial <a href="https://github.com/EvanZhouDev/bard-ai">Bard API</a> for giving you and your server useful answers and providing useful commands like playing quran, Lofi and background noise.
     <br />
     <br />
     <a href="https://github.com/MarwanRadwan7/provita/issues">Report Bug</a>